 - They offer ideal opportunities for cooperative-group instruction, classroom discussions and debates, purposeful follow-up writing, and much more.

-This U.S. presidential race includes swirling controversy, impolitic debate, pivotal issues of great importance – war and peace, economics, and the very role of government in our lives – hot tempers, and a decidedly divided electorate.
+A political race can include swirling controversy, impolitic debate, pivotal issues of great importance – war and peace, economics, and the very role of government in our lives – hot tempers, and a decidedly divided electorate.
 While many teachers are wary of wading too deeply into controversy and matters of personal opinion, other teachers consider times like these fodder for especially impactful lessons and classroom activities.

 Thomas Jefferson once said, “If we are to guard against ignorance and remain free, it is the responsibility of every American to be informed.”
 I think we can all agree that for children to become competent lifelong learners, they must learn how to use nonfiction materials – current events – to expand their knowledge base, solve problems, and make decisions.
 But where does one start?

-Some teachers are using news stories about the upcoming national election as a timely lesson in citizenship.
+Some teachers use news stories about elections as a timely lesson in citizenship.
 And don’t forget one other tool for teaching citizenship and critical thinking — newspaper editorial cartoons can drive home the importance of voting, teach about the process of creating laws, track election results and voter turnout, and teach students what it’s like to make the tough decisions that elected officials make every day.

 Another Thomas, this time Thomas N. Turner, professor of education at the University of Tennessee stated, “Teaching about world, national, state, and local happenings needs to involve active, participative learning rather than passive learning.
 This means a lot of hands-on, multisensory activities rather than activities in which the teacher or one student reports while everyone else pretends to listen.”

-Now, more than ever, teachers recognize the usefulness and importance of “using the news” and of developing students’ nonfiction reading skills and awareness of current events.
-Can you think of other benefits or lesson ideas related to the election or other current events?
+Now, more than ever, teaching current events is a practical and relevant part of learning which includes helping students develop nonfiction reading skills and build awareness of current events topics.
+Can you think of other benefits or lesson ideas related to elections and/or other current events?
 Share them below.